Number of zero-energy eigenstates in the PXP model: PXP model

 with $n = 1,2,\ldots, L$.
 Notice that there is a zero-momentum sector ($p = 0$) for both $L$ even and odd, and there is a $\pi$-momentum sector for $L$ even.
 For both open and periodic boundary conditions, the Hamiltonian finally anticommutes with the parity operator

 which is a consequence of the observation that the number of excitations changes from even (odd) to odd (even) under its action.
-The parity operator has eigenvalues $+1$ (even parity) and $-1$ (odd parity).
+The parity operator has eigenvalues $+1$ and $-1$.
 Notice that $[I, \mathcal{C}] = 0$ and $[T, \mathcal{C}] = 0$, indicating that the anticommutation relation holds separately for each symmetry sector.

 The eigenvalue equation of the (real-valued) Hamiltonian can be written in the form